 Achieving sheet strength efficiently and profitably has been a quest of paper-based packaging producers for decades.
 For many years, mills were able to meet their strength requirements using tried-and-true tools such as fiber selection, refining, sheet formation and wet pressing.
-If they needed additional strength, they turned to wet-end starch to provide incremental strength improvements.
+If they needed additional strength, they turned to wet-end or surface starch to provide incremental strength improvements.

 Recently, however, as the pulp and paper industry has dedicated itself to improving sustainability, certain trends have emerged that make it challenging to hit strength targets.
 These trends include increasing recycle content, decreasing old corrugated container (OCC) quality, increasing water system closure and reducing the weight and/or volume of packaging, which saves energy and raw materials.
 Single-component strength additive technologies have been challenged to deliver the necessary performance to respond to these trends, even with improved capabilities of newer, more advanced machines.

 Building on deep experience in the packaging industry, Solenis recently introduced Fusion strength and performance technology.
 This technology, which combines best-in-class chemistry with state-of the-art process control analytics, is designed to give you complete flexibility to meet your operational configuration and needs, from basic strength performance to more radical high-strength improvements.
 Packaging producers that have adopted the Fusion strength and performance technology program have realized a number of benefits, including: